Improve your Marketing Ops every week

 If you’re a solopreneur, freelancer, or one-person marketing machine, you’ve got a shot at making WIP limits work on your own (within a Kanban system, of course).

-If you’re on a team of any size, however, you’re going to need some larger structural changes to support your newfound love of limiting WIP.
+If you’re on a massive HLS or BFSI marketing team, however, you’re going to need some larger structural changes to support your newfound love of limiting WIP.
 Jim puts it this way:

 Few workers feel they have the freedom to say “No” to any assignment given to them by a superior.
 Since they have no way of demonstrating that they are overloaded or need to focus on someone else’s priority, knowledge workers feel compelled to take on any work that comes their way.